-5 key points on drag-along rights in a SHA
+5 key areas in drag-along rights in a SHA

 In our previous article in our series on shareholders’ agreements, we looked at 5 key differences on pre-emptive rights found in 3 sets of model shareholder arrangement documents published by 3 venture capital (VC) associations.